MaFeLP/MCDC/index.md

     1. Log in to your discord account
     2. Click on `New Application` in the top right corner.
     3. Give you application a name and click `Create`
-    4. Go to the side bar on the left and click `Bot`
+    4. Go to the sidebar on the left and click `Bot`
     5. Click `Copy` on the right-hand side underneath `Token` and `Click to reveal token`.
 4. Go into the console of your server and type `token <your discord bot token>` <br>
    OR go into the `<serverDirectory>/plugins/MCDC/config.yml` file and change the value of `apiToken` to your token.